 The three-step detox approach is carefully designed to manage multiple challenges in treating opiate addiction:

-While the medications used are important to the success of this technique, Dr. Sigmon also emphasized the importance of behavioral therapy.
+While the medications used are important to the success of opiate addiction treatment, Dr. Sigmon also emphasized the importance of behavioral therapy.
 Designed to help patients learn relapse prevention strategies, behavioral therapy can also enable them to address other emotional needs that may underlie their addiction.

 Before anyone announces a new cure for opiate addiction, there were some drawbacks to the study.
 Participants in the study were 94% white, 69% male, and had been using drugs for on average five years.
 This is hardly representative of all drug users.